buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ActuatorTypeRotationalActuation.md

+# Pset_ActuatorTypeRotationalActuation

 Characteristics of rotational actuation of an actuator
 <!-- end of short definition -->

 History: Replaces Pset_RotationalActuator